GWS does not offer a stand alone MA degree. MAs are available only for those who are enrolled in the JD/MA program.

 - GWS 684 Feminist Knowledge and Methods

 Complete two additional courses of choice taught by GWS faculty.

-Students may repeat GWS539A and GWS539B one time each for credit that is applicable to a GWS PhD major, PhD minor, MA, or Concentration, on the condition that the syllabus for the course is substantially different from the earlier offering.
+Students may repeat GWS539A one time for credit that is applicable to a GWS PhD major, PhD minor, MA, or Concentration, on the condition that the syllabus for the course is substantially different from the earlier offering.
 Course eligibility will be determined by the Director of Graduate Studies or, if a conflict of interest, the Department Head.
 Repeat enrollment will be treated as a normal GWS elective course.
 Repeat enrollment will have no bearing on PhD Qualifying procedures tied to these courses.

 Satisfactory progress is based on separate evaluations of the GWS GPA (minimum 3.0) and the College of Law GPA (minimum 2.0).

 Students will be responsible for paying differential tuition for the College of Law and regular tuition.

 No more than 20% of the minimum number of units required for a Master’s degree can be transferred from other accredited institutions (e.g., if a Master’s degree requires 30 units, then no more than 6 units can be transferred from another university).
 Such transfer credit can be applied to an advanced degree only upon satisfactory completion of deficiencies as prescribed by the head of the major department in which the student seeks a degree.
 Transfer of credit toward an advanced degree will not be made unless the grade earned was A or B, and unless it was awarded graduate credit at the institution where the work was completed.
 Grades of transfer work will not be used in computing the student's grade point average.
 Credit for correspondence courses or extension work from other institutions will not be accepted for graduate credit.